Creepozoids

-Creepozoids is a 1987 American science fiction horror film, the first 35mm film directed by David DeCoteau, and starring Linnea Quigley, Ken Abraham, Michael Aranda, Richard S. Hawkins and Kim McKamy (also known as Ashlyn Gere).
-It was remade in 1997 as Hybrid.
+Creepozoids is a 1987 American science fiction horror film directed by David DeCoteau, and starring Linnea Quigley, Ken Abraham, Michael Aranda, Richard S. Hawkins and Kim McKamy (also known as Ashlyn Gere).
+It was the first DeCoteau-directed film to be shot on 35 mm film.

+Creepozoids received generally negative reviews.
+It was remade in 1997 as Hybrid, directed by Fred Olen Ray.

 Plot

-Set in 1998, six years after an apocalyptic nuclear war, a group of five U.S. Army deserters take refuge from acid rain in a seemingly abandoned laboratory complex in the ruins of Los Angeles.
-They soon discover that the lab was a top-secret government research center, where a genetically-engineered monster still lurks.